ton-community/tutorials/docs/03-client/mainnet-npmton.md

 Then refresh the web browser viewing the URL shown on-screen.
 You should see a new "Increment" link on the bottom of the screen.
 I'm assuming that you're still on desktop, make a note of the counter value and click the link.

-Since your mobile TonKeeper wallet is connected, this action should reach the TonKeeper mobile app and cause it to display a confirmation dialog.
+Since your mobile Tonkeeper wallet is connected, this action should reach the Tonkeeper mobile app and cause it to display a confirmation dialog.
 Notice that this dialog shows the gas cost of the transaction.
 Approve the transaction on the mobile app.
 Since the app and wallet are connected, your approval should reach the app and cause it to display an indication that the transaction was sent.
 As you recall, new transactions must wait until they're included in a block, so this should take 5-10 seconds.

 If everything is working, the counter value on screen should refresh automatically and you should a value that his higher by one.

 ## Step 8: Style the app

 Functionally our app is working, but we can definitely improve what it looks like.
-Giving a polished user experience is particularly important on TON blockchain.
+Giving a polished user experience is particularly important on TON Blockchain.
 We are aiming to reach mass adoption and the next billion users.
 We won't succeed unless our apps look as polished as the ones these users are already using.

 Replace `src/index.css` with the following content: